Language and Linguistics, Cognitive Semiotics - Master's Programme

 Läs instruktionerna om att söka till ett internationellt masterprogram på lu.se

-In addition to the documents mentioned under Step 2, you will also be requested to submit a Bachelor’s degree essay when you apply for this programme.
-Please note that the essay should be sent by email directly to the department.
+In addition to the documents mentioned under Step 2, you will also be requested to submit a Bachelor’s degree thesis when applying to this programme.
+Please note that the thesis should be sent by email directly to the department.

 Full programme/course tuition fee: SEK 250 000